OSGeo/gdal/gdal/doc/source/drivers/raster/envi.rst

 recognising map_info keywords with the coordinate system and georeferencing.
 In particular, UTM and State Plane should work.

-Starting with GDAL 1.10, all ENVI header fields will be stored in the ENVI metadata domain, and all of these can then be written out to the header file.
+All ENVI header fields are stored in the
+ENVI metadata domain, and all of these can then be written out to the header file.